 We hope you are all having a great summer.
-Summer is a perfect time of year to relax and regroup before school starts up.
+Summer is a perfect time of year to relax and regroup before school starts.
 It is also a great time of year to quietly work on executive function skills.
-Below are a few suggestion on how to use summer time as an opportunity to build EF skills.
+Below are a few suggestions on how to use summertime as an opportunity to build EF skills.

 Sincerely, Dr. David Murphy